 - Check frequently to see the growing list of participating employers and links to their respective websites.

-- First impressions are lasting, so be sure to dress as you would for a formal interview.
+- Dress as you would for a formal interview.

-- Women should consider a professional-looking skirt or pants suit.
+- Women should consider a professional-looking skirt/blouse or pants "suit".

-- Men shoudl wear a suit with a tie or a jacket, tie, dress slacks combination.
+- Men can wear a suit and tie or a jacket; however, a collared, buttoned shirt/tie and slacks are acceptable.

 - Conservative colors, accessories, and appearance are advisable.